mherwege/openhab-addons/bundles/org.openhab.binding.upnpcontrol/README.md

   All media in the search result list, playable on the current selected `upnprenderer` channel, are automatically queued to the renderer as next media for playback.

-  The `browseDown` configuration parameter influences the result in such a way that, for `browseDown = true`, if the result only contains exactly one container entry, the result   will be the content of the container and not the container itself.
+  The `browseDown` configuration parameter on the media server influences the result in such a way that, for `browseDown = true`, if the result only contains exactly one container entry, the result will be the content of the container and not the container itself.

+### `upnpserver`

+The `upnpserver` has the following channels (item type and access mode indicated in brackets):

+- `upnprenderer` (String, RW): The renderer to receive media content for playback.

+  The channel allows selecting from all discovered media renderers.
+  This list is dynamically adjusted as media renderers are being added/removed.
+  Unselecting all renderers still allows browsing and manipulating playlists.

+- `currenttitle` (String, R): Current title of media container or entry ready for playback.

+  This channel behaves in the same way as the equivalent channel on the media renderer.

+- `browse` (String, RW): Browse and serve media content, current ID of media container or entry ready for playback.

+  This channel behaves in the same way as the equivalent channel on the media renderer.

+- `search` (String, W): Search for media content on the server.

+  This channel behaves in the same way as the equivalent channel on the media renderer.

 - `playlistselect` (String, W): Select a playlist from the available playlists currently saved on disk.